OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 Including supplementary information can be useful, depending on the service (such as including birthdate information about each person you are trying to reconcile).
 The other columns in your project will appear in the reconciliation window, with an “Include?” checkbox available on each.

-You can fill in the “As Property” field with the type of information you are including - when you start typing, potential fields may pop up, such as “birthDate” in the case of ULAN or "Geburtsdatum" in the case of Integrated Authority File (GND).
+You can fill in the “As Property” field with the type of information you are including.
+When you start typing, potential fields may pop up (depending on the ["suggest properties" feature](https://reconciliation-api.github.io/testbench/)), such as “birthDate” in the case of ULAN or "Geburtsdatum" in the case of Integrated Authority File (GND).
 Use the documentation for your chosen service to identify the fields in their terms.

-Some services will not be able to search with your "As Property" entry, but you can still manually supply the field name.
+Some services will not be able to search for the exact name of your desired "As Property" entry, but you can still manually supply the field name.
 Refer to the service to make sure you enter it correctly.

 ![Including a birth-date type.](/img/reconcile-by-type.png)

-If your data formatting does not exactly match that of the service you are reconciling, you may be able to use asterisks (&#42;) as wildcards to encourage more matches.
-[This example from the GND](https://blog.lobid.org/2019/09/30/openrefine-examples.html) uses wildcards to match a column of birth years (YYYY&#42;) to birth dates formatted as YYYY-MM-DD.

 ## Fetching more data

 One reason to reconcile to some external service is that it allows you to pull data from that service into your OpenRefine project.
-There are three two ways to do this:
+There are three ways to do this:

 * Add identifiers for your values
 * Add columns from reconciled values